dceejay/RedMap/README.md

         clickable: true
     }

-**Note**: you can just send a msg.payload containing the geojson itself - but obviously you then can't style it, set the name, layer, etc.
+2) You can just send a msg.payload containing the geojson itself - but obviously you then can't style it, set the name, layer, etc.

+3) You can also add the geojson as a specific overlay, in which case you can also have more control of styles, and per feature customisations.
+See the section on overlays [below](#to-add-a-new-geojson-overlay).
+This is the most complex but customisable.

 ### Options